 We now have journal clubs set up in many universities.
 Please use the search tool below to find out if there’s one in your area:

-Our ReproducibiliTEA journal club is open to both staff and students within the Department of Health & Social Sciences at the University of the West of England (UWE).
+Our ReproducibiliTEA journal club is open to both staff and students within the School of Psychology at Aston University.
 At each meeting, we will discuss a key paper within the theme of ‘Replication, Reproducibility and Open Science’, with the journal club open to both novices and experts.
 The journal club will begin with a brief overview of a chosen paper with the remainder of the session dedicated to free discussion amongst attendees.
 You are also free to host a session yourself!
 We are hoping for a diverse range of attendees from students to Early Career Researchers and Professors.
 We hope that this journal club will provide a current overview of the Open Science Movement and invite both skeptics and enthusiasts alike!
 Given the journal clubs name, it is also essential that our meetings include a good cuppa’ tea and biscuits.
 We look forward to seeing you there and joining the movement.

 Have you ever seen researchers chatting online?
 Yes, we at Bioclues.org have been exchanging e-mails, and messaging everywhere from erstwhile PhpBB2 forums to the WhatsApp chats.
 It is time we all came together to discuss interesting topics.
 Bioinformatics club for experimenting scientists (a.k.a.
 Bioclues) has set up a virtual journal club and you’re welcome to join!
 We already have state reps from India to help you get started.

 This journal club is no longer active but the content on the osf page remains posted.
 If you are interested in restarting the group, please do get in touch and the previous organisers would be happy to assist with handover.